All Episodes

 Nothing against Peterbilts.

-You can help Obama and the caterpillar guys out and go buy a brand new cat.
+You could help Obama and the Caterpillar guys out and go buy a brand new cat.

-Speaking of the Peterbilts, though, what are we gonna do about those?
+Speaking of the Peterbilts, though, what are we going to do about those?

 You know, the taxes that we incur on these things is insane.